keyboardio/schematics/design_changes.md

 * We MUST alter the cutouts on the inside of the enclosure to have much more rounded angles. the sharp right angles and small cutouts significantly increase milling time and cost.

-* We SHOULD increase the enclosure thickness around the edges by 2mm - this was requested by a CNC vendor
+* We SHOULD increase the enclosure thickness around the edges by 2mm - this was requested by a CNC vendor.
+We SHOULD do this by shrinking the size of the bottom plate and the enclosure cutout, rather than by increasing the size of the enclosure

 * We MAY resculpt the butterfly of the enclosure for aesthetic (and practical) purposes.
 The current design lacks a geometric symmetry that might be desirable.
 Also, a slight reshaping may help improve the physical strength of the material.
 May impact keycap outline.